react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### Native navigation by default

-Historically, React Navigation has been mostly JS based, with animations and gestures written in JavaScript.
-While this works for a lot of apps, apps with heavy screens can suffer from poor performance.
-So we also wanted to address this by using native primitives for navigation.
+Historically, React Navigation has been mostly JS based, with animations and gestures written in JavaScript on top of react-native-gesture-handler and `Animated`.
+While this works for a lot of apps, apps with heavy screens can suffer from poor performance, and some native features are difficult to duplicate exactly (such as the large header on iOS).
+So, we wanted to address this by using native primitives for navigation.

 With React Navigation 5, we introduced [`@react-navigation/native-stack`](/docs/native-stack-navigator) package powered by [`react-native-screens`](https://github.com/software-mansion/react-native-screens), as well as a native backend for [`@react-navigation/material-top-tabs`](/docs/material-top-tab-navigator) powered by [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view).

 In React Navigation 6, we made `@react-navigation/native-stack` the default choice for setting up Stack navigation.
-It uses UINavigationController on iOS and Fragments on Android to implement navigation natively.
-We also focused a lot on aligning the API of `@react-navigation/native-stack` with `@react-navigation/stack` so that it’d be easier to switch between them.
+It uses `UINavigationController` on iOS and Fragments on Android to implement navigation natively.
+We also focused a lot on aligning the API of `@react-navigation/native-stack` with `@react-navigation/stack` so that it’ll be easier to switch between them.

 Similarly, we switched `@react-navigation/material-top-tabs` to use `react-native-pager-view` by default.

 ### Better type-safety

-React Navigation 5’s TypeScript support was much better than React Navigation 4.
-But some things such as `useNavigation` were still untyped by default.
-So we wanted to change that to make them more type-safe.
+React Navigation 5’s TypeScript support was much better than React Navigation 4; but, some things such as `useNavigation` were still untyped by default.

 In React Navigation 6, you don’t need to annotate `useNavigation` to get autocompletion and type checking.
 This is possible by defining a type for the screens globally using declaration merging: